sweetheartdraws/sweetheart.github.io/tutorial.md

 Assuming you want to join the colony these commands are what will be most useful to you.
 You can only have a single pawn at a time.
 Here is a list of commands that will be helpful to you.

 ### NOTE:
 these following commands use the "c$" prefix and cost money
+### Example:
+c$commandhere additionalstuffhere

 # Buying a pawn:
 Purchases a pawn and has them join the colony.
 They will have your name.
 All the below commands will affect your pawn.